 Determining the best hosting provider for your business

 Small businesses, independent contractors, and companies with websites that see only a moderate amount of traffic are advised to contact a shared hosting provider.
 The affordable and basic services will adequately serve these companies.
-However, those with sudden or expected expansion would be better served through a full-service Enterprise Hosting provider that is dedicated to creating the high-performance infrastructure required for successful expansion and management.
+However, those with a sudden or expected expansion would be better served through a full-service Enterprise Hosting provider that is dedicated to creating the high-performance infrastructure required for successful expansion and management.